thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 Very few authors and readers in the history of writing have found their way.

-It's not always most skilled writers who find their way in.
+It's not always the most skilled writers who find their way in.

 Many on the inside are quite shit at writing.
 Like us.
 We can't write for shit.